 - Keep irrigating regularly now that your trees are planted. (see below)

-4. Spacing of your trees and rows
+4. Space your trees and rows

 - Rows are at least 4 meters apart to allow a tractor with plough/ bossiekapper/ cutter/ baler for tilling, planting, cutting & baling grasses in between the tree rows, and space for collecting branches when pruning the trees.